-More InformationI am a very well travelled, English language university lecturer.
-Although I had done some housesitting previously from time to time mainly in Perth, Australia, I really fully utilised housesitting in 2015 while studying finish a Master degree at the Australian National University in Canberra and I've continued off and on from there.
+More information about this house sitterI am a very well travelled, English language university lecturer (now only doing casual/relief teaching as and when), who owns two properties in Perth.
+Although I had done some housesitting previously from time to time mainly in Perth, I really fully utilised housesitting in 2015 while studying to finish a Master degree at the Australian National University in Canberra and I've continued off and on from there.

 I enjoy weeding when it comes to gardens if I have the time, as I find it very relaxing.
 I am also accustomed to tending/watering veggie gardens and looking after pools.

+Phew, enough about me - I just keep adding to this but it needs a "good trim"!
 I look forward to hearing from you if you think we can help each other out :)